Edition for Web Developers — Last Updated 3 June 2023

 `, `text/html

-`) »Let responseOrigin be the result of determining the origin given response's URL, targetSnapshotParams's sandboxing flags, null, and entry's document state's origin.
+`) »Let responseOrigin be the result of determining the origin given response's URL, targetSnapshotParams's sandboxing flags, and entry's document state's origin.

-Let coop be a new cross-origin opener policy.
+Let coop be a new opener policy.

 Let policyContainer be the result of determining navigation params policy container given response's URL, entry's document state's history policy container, null, navigable's container document's policy container, and null.